stffrdhrn/adc_preamp/README.md

 I took some time to simulate the performance of the circuit in `ngspice`.
 The bandwidth of the circuit is about 100hz to 10Khz.
 This is ideal for simple voice amplification as I require but not good for high end audio.

+In the below waveforms the voltages plotted are as follows:

+- *V(2)* - input voltage, 20mV 440hz sine wave
+- *V(8)* - voltage output of op amp
+- *V(1)* - voltage output after clamping stage with a 2k load

 #### Bandwidth

 ![Preamp Bandwidth](https://raw.githubusercontent.com/stffrdhrn/adc_preamp/master/README/preamp-bandwidth.png)